-- 23. General government expenses. - a.
-The general costs of government are unallowable (except as provided in section 41).
-These include: - (1) Salaries and expenses of the Office of the Governor of a State or the chief executive of a political subdivision or the chief executives of federally recognized Indian tribal governments.
+- 23. General costs of government. - a.
+The general costs of government are unallowable (except as provided in section 200.474).
+These include: - (1) Salaries and expenses of the Office of the Governor of a state or the chief executive officer of a local government or the chief executives of an Indian tribe. - (2) Salaries and other expenses of a state legislature, tribal council, or similar local governmental body, such as a county supervisor, city council, school board, etc., whether incurred for purposes of legislation or executive direction.